josecolella/FinalProject/Readme.md

 =====

 - ~~Create dashboard template~~
+- Using vex for modals, integrate them into the examples
 - Add draggable effect
 - integrate the editor with nvd3
 - finish adding the graphs images and effects